 A Few More Words About Changing Visual Effect Settings :

 From my experience, I first customized visual effect settings in my windows 10 PC when I found my PC a little bit slower than before.
 But even after customizing visual effect settings, my PC’s performance was not better, because there was no problem with visual effect settings where the actual problem was something else.
-So if you face trouble with PC’s slower performance, that not always means you have a problem with visual effect settings.
+So if you face trouble with PC’s slower performance, that not always mean you have a problem with visual effect settings.
 But at first, you can try customizing visual effects settings as most of the case it is responsible for that specific problem.
-If the problem remains same as before after customizing, then you should try to find out the actual problem and then, you can reset those visual effect settings to defaults to get a better visual performance.
+If the problem remains the same as before after customizing, then you should try to find out the actual problem and then, you can reset those visual effect settings to defaults to get better visual performance.

 If you have gone through this article, you should have no question about changing visual effects in Windows 10.
-One more thing is that later you can customize your visual effect settings like you want, but be concerned about the after-effects of customizing.
-But in general, if you have slower performance problem of windows 10 and if you have done the above process successfully, you should find your problem solved.
+One more thing is that later you can customize your visual effect settings as you want, but be concerned about the after-effects of customizing.
+But in general, if you have a slower performance problem of windows 10 and if you have done the above process successfully, you should find your problem solved.